Q. How do I book classes?

-A. If you know in advance (up to midnight the day before your class) that you will miss a class (or classes) please notify us by posting the date(s) on the class swap page.
+A. If you know in advance (up to midnight the day before your class) that you will miss a class please post the date(s) on the class swap page.
 This will also notify your instructor.
 You may be able to find an alternative space on a suitable class at the same level.
-However, we cannot guarantee an alternative and you may need to check the swap board frequently for new postings.
-Regular matwork classes are limited to a maximum of 12 people.
-Reformer classes are limited to a maximum of 4.
+However, this cannot be guaranteed due to the limit to numbers in classes.

 Q What if I miss a class?

 A. Unfortunately we are unable to refund missed class.
-Classes missed cannot be carried over to future terms or applied against private sessions.
-If you find you are unable to attend on the day of your class it would be helpful if you could please notify Christine by phone or text to 07833 907839 or email her: contact us by email.
+Classes missed cannot be carried over to future terms or applied against other classes or private sessions.

 Q. How does the class swap system work?

-A. First Log in and click on the 'Class Swap' icon.
+A. First log in and click on the 'Class Swap' icon.
 You can then view the list of other posted cancellations to see if any are suitable for you.
 Before you can book one of these you must first add the class you cannot attend.
-If there are no suitable classes posted then nothing will listed.
-You will need to visit the swap page at regular intervals for any updates.
-We cannot guarantee alternative places will be available.
+If there are no suitable classes posted then nothing will be listed but this can change at any time so registering for swap alerts will help.
+Swap credits cannot be carried forward to the following term and we cannot guarantee alternative places will be available.
 Swaps can only be arranged up until around midnight the day before your class so that the instructor is aware of and can prepare for any changes to the class attendees.
 The swap facility is a client based self-service system and we are unable to arrange swaps for you.